Dixie (song): In popular culture

 Performers who choose to sing "Dixie" today usually remove the black dialect and combine the song with other pieces.
 For example, René Marie's jazz version mixes "Dixie" with "Strange Fruit", a Billie Holiday song about a lynching.
 Mickey Newbury's "An American Trilogy" (often performed by Elvis Presley) combines "Dixie" with the Union's "Battle Hymn of the Republic" and the negro spiritual "All My Trials".

 For many white Southerners, "Dixie," like the Confederate flag, is a symbol of Southern heritage and identity.
 Until somewhat recently, a few Southern universities including the University of Mississippi maintained the "Dixie" fight song, coupled with the Rebel mascot and the Confederate battle flag school symbol, which led to protests.
 Confederate heritage websites regularly feature the song, and Confederate heritage groups routinely sing "Dixie" at their gatherings.
 In his song "Dixie on My Mind," country musician Hank Williams Jr. cites the absence of "Dixie" on Northern radio stations as an example of how Northern culture pales in comparison to its Southern counterpart.

 During 2021, the Union army's parody of the song resurged in popularity as it became the anthem of an internet phenomenon known as "Sherman posting", where it was used to disparage Neo-Confederates in internet memes evoking nostalgia for the Union.

+The song is referred to in the short story "The Appropriation of Cultures" by Percival Everett in the collection Damned If I Do (2004).
+The main character, a Black man who regularly plays jazz in a club, is asked by white young men to play Dixie.
+He accepts and manages to reappropriate the song and its meaning which launches him on a quest to reclaim symbols of the confederate South as symbols of Black pride.